Meet the Team – Conor

 There’s a lot more to our fantastic staff than meets the eye so we had a little chat with Conor to dig a bit deeper and help you begin to get to know our simply ace staff.

 Hi Conor, we’ve got some questions for you.
 Are you ready?

 Great.
 We want to know if you need a coffee to perk you up at work?

-Yes, pharmacy definitely.
+Yes, definitely.
 Normally I would have a really lovely iced coffee or a double macchiato.
 I’m not as hardcore as the italians here – I need some milk to lessen the blow!
 I definitely, definitely need a coffee to get me going.